top of page

 With her band PlayField Luisa is signed on the record label 577 Records.

-She has taught workshops in Vocal Improvisation and Deep Listening at Pioneer Works and as a guest lecturer in Arturo O'Farrill's "Global Jazz Studies" class at UCLA Herb Alpert School of Music and at Portland State University (Art Practice division) in Becca Kauffman's "Participatory Exploration of the Vocal Arts" class.
+She taught at The New School, College of Performing Arts and conducted workshops in Vocal Improvisation and Deep Listening at Pioneer Works, as a guest lecturer in Arturo O'Farrill's "Global Jazz Studies" class at UCLA Herb Alpert School of Music, and at Portland State University (Art Practice division) in Becca Kauffman's "Participatory Exploration of the Vocal Arts" class.

 Her primary focus is the art and exploration of voice, sound, and movement in space, often working with fellow-musicians in an experimental, ritualesque setting, exploring the relationship between sonic and physical movement (what she refers to as "field work").